kartoza/miniSASS/docs/src/administrator/django-admin.md

 2. **View Video:** Click on the name of the video to view or edit the video link.

-3. **ADD VIDEO** Administrators can upload videos using this button.
+3. **ADD VIDEO:** Administrators can upload videos using this button.
 To display the video on the website, additional front-end development work is required.

 ## General Table Management